 Your HonorHealth neurologist may use these tests to diagnose the disease:

 Mutations in a number of genes are responsible for the different forms of muscular dystrophy.
-Each type of the disease stems from different mutations, but each mutation affects the production of a protein important for structural integrity of muscle cells.
+Each type of disease stems from different mutations, but each mutation affects the production of a protein important for the structural integrity of muscle cells.

 Muscular dystrophy is a progressive condition without a cure.
-However, your neurologist will work with you to identify treatments for the disease can help ease symptoms and improve daily living.
+However, your neurologist will work with you to identify treatments for the disease that can help ease symptoms and improve daily living.
 Options include: